-- No more than 5 pages including tables and figures describing: abstract (200-300 words), project summary, alignment with NASA Mission Directorate(s), specific goals for the funded period, milestones, anticipated outcomes, plans to communicate project activities and results, and plans for follow on funding. - Additional pages included after the 5-page project description - o Bibliography/References as needed - Principal Investigator's 2-pg CV - List of Current and Pending Awards: Award title, sponsor, dates, amount, commitment - Executive summary describing results of all prior NASA KY funding (not to exceed 1 page) - Letter of support from a NASA (or related) collaborator expressing mutual interest in the research topic and agreement to collaborate and interact with the project, including meeting with the Principal Investigator in person at a research facility or a specific conference.
-(See NASA KY FAQ)
+- No more than 5 pages including tables and figures describing: Abstract (200-300 words), project summary, alignment with NASA Mission Directorate(s), specific goals for the funded period, milestones, anticipated outcomes, plans to communicate project activities and results, and plans for follow on funding. - Additional pages included after the 5-page project description - Bibliography/References as needed - Principal Investigator's 2-pg CV - List of Current and Pending Awards: Award title, sponsor, dates, amount, commitment - Executive summary describing results of prior NASA KY funding (not to exceed 1 page) - Letter of support from a NASA (or related) or KY collaborator expressing mutual interest in the research topic and agreement to collaborate and interact with the project, including meeting with the Principal Investigator in person at a research facility or a specific conference.
+(See also Table 1 and NASA KY FAQ)

 Budget Guidelines: Proposers may request up to \$40,000 per year.
 Allowable direct costs include faculty salary, student stipend or salary, fringe benefits, tuition, materials and supplies, and domestic travel.
 Indirect costs are allowed and unrecovered indirect costs may be included as cost-share.
 Required cost-share of at least 1:1 (\$CS:\$Award) must be provided by the proposing institution.
+Projects that propose Kentucky research collaborations may choose to waive cost-share (limited selection).
 Space Grant is a workforce development program.
 In line with this, proposing institutions should use an "other" or training grant F&A rate (if one exists) versus the research F&A rate and indicate in the budget justification.
-The budget justification should demonstrate effective use of funds that align with the content and text of the proposed project.
+Budget justification should demonstrate effective use of funds that align with the content and text of the proposed project.
 All proposed costs and cost-share should be fully described in the budget justification.